 Eligibility Outside of the Initial Enrollment Period

-There are some circumstances under which you can apply for Medigap enrollment outside the Open Enrollment Period window.
+You can apply for Medigap enrollment outside the Open Enrollment Period window in some circumstances.
 Examples include losing existing coverage, moving to a new area, or having an existing plan terminated.

 How to Apply for Medicare Once Eligible

 You can initiate the application process for Medicare through multiple channels.
 Once you are eligible, you can apply for Medicare online through the Social Security Administration website, by visiting the local Social Security office, or by calling their toll-free number.
-Make sure to gather all necessary documents, including proof of age, proof of citizenship or residency, and Social Security information, before applying.
+Before applying, gather all necessary documents, including proof of age, proof of citizenship or residency, and Social Security information.

 Reach out to CoverRight for guided assistance with Medicare eligibility and enrollment.